Sin Kek Tong

-Sin Kek Tong (沈克栋 (Shěn Kèdòng); died 27 February 2017) was a Singaporean politician.
+Sin Kek Tong (沈克栋 (Shěn Kèdòng); 1944 – 27 February 2017) was a Singaporean politician.
 A former member of Singapore People's Party (SPP), Sin served as the Singapore People's Party chairman between 1996 and 2012 and Secretary-General of the Singapore People's Party between 1994 and 1996.

 Originally a member of the opposition Singapore Democratic Party (SDP), Sin left the SDP in 1994 with a breakaway faction of SDP members who supported Chiam See Tong in an internal conflict against Chee Soon Juan and other SDP leaders.

 Sin and Chiam's supporters then started the Singapore People's Party (SPP), with Sin standing in as secretary-general until Chiam officially joined the SPP in 1996.
 Throughout his political career, Sin had contested in six general elections from 1988 to 2011, but had never won any of them.

 Political career

 Singapore Democratic Party

 Sin made his political debut in the 1988 general election when he contested as a candidate of the opposition Singapore Democratic Party (SDP) in Braddell Heights SMC against Goh Choon Kang, a candidate from the governing People's Action Party.
 He lost garnering 41.2% of the vote against Goh's 58.8%.

 Sin contested in Braddell Heights SMC again during the 1991 general election under the SDP banner, but lost to Goh again, garnering 47.73% of the vote against Goh's 52.27%.